 Abecedarium is an event organised by Alexandra Midal, which consists of a series of talks – one to each letter of the alphabet – related to a given subject.
 The "Esperanto" edition will take place in Istanbul at Salt Galata, and focuses on the power of images and on the possibility of new languages for designers and visual artists to express new visions.
 The poster for the event is 'Trajan's column meets John Carpenter's 1988 movie "They Live"'.
 To achieve this, the poster works with the possibilities of augmented reality to reveal its hidden iconic images and movies, alluding to the power of mind control most images hold.
 (Instructions: download the Roar AR app on your phone, scan the poster and watch it unfold)

-Alien Magazine is a newly founded independent publication which "explores, twists and pushes the boundaries of the understanding of what an alien is.
+Alien Magazine is a newly launched independent publication which "explores, twists and pushes the boundaries of the understanding of what an alien is.
 In a series of visual/written essays, interviews or investigative reports, it invites citizens, no matter their shape, size, color, profession, political party, creed, belief, nation, planet to rethink social norms and labels."
 Aliens have been alienated despite all their efforts to fit in, so the design of the magazine alludes to these dichotomies and plays on contrasts: the display typeface Avara is a classic serif font with rough edges; the paper for the cover—Arjowiggins' Curious Matter collection—has a rough, strange and almost unwelcome touch whereas the selection of papers in the interior are soft to the touch and to the eyes; traditional blocks of text are visually cut by freely curved lines of text which want to be seen, albeit sometimes unreadable, etc. The same logic was applied to the website, which uses simple scroll features and breaks these with unusual functionalities.